egghead2630/Image_classification/README.md

 	Note that there is a bug in google drive, that if you choose to download all the files together, you will download a zip file

-	After unzip, you will get a folder models/, but inside the model would be best_models0.zip instead of best_models0
+	After unzip, you will get a folder models/, but inside the models/ would be ten models with name best_model0~9.zip instead of best_model0~9

 	I think this is a google drive bug about filename extension, you have two ways to solve the problem